Get set up

 MainPower will issue a new Installation Control Point (ICP) number.
 This takes a maximum of three working days.

-MainPower advises the retailer
+MainPower advises the retailer of the new connection request

 Retailer accepts the new power connection